enzofrancescaHM/RoomXRNative/readme.md

 - Generate guest QRCode for external camera on site
 - Evaluate why scannerpage crashes sometimes, maybe because it searches for back camera and
   not always is present
+- [FIX] loopback does not stop when leave mainpage

 ## Done:
 - implement git (done with github)